 Rebates: The funds loaned to owner by the City of Columbia may qualify the property for energy efficiency rebates from the City of Columbia Water and Light Department or Boone County Electric Cooperative.
-In the event any rebates are earned and paid from the City of Columbia Water and Light Department or Boone County Electric Cooperative as a direct result of the use of these funds, owner shall immediately endorse transfer and assign the rebate proceeds over the energy audit and balance, if any, applied to the principal of the City loan.
+In the event any rebates are earned and paid from the City of Columbia Water and Light Department or Boone County Electric Cooperative as a direct result of the use of these funds, owner shall immediately endorse transfer and assign the rebate proceeds over to the City of Columbia Community Development Department to be applied first to the cost of the energy audit and balance, if any, applied to the principal of the City loan.